farwayer/docker-react-native/README.md

 ## Minimal image (-min)

 Contains only required packages for building basic projects with no third-party modules.
-In most cases you will need to install extra `platforms` and `sdk build tools` with `pacman` or use this image as basic for your own image.
+In most cases you will need to install extra `platforms` and `sdk build-tools` with pacman or use this image as basic for your own image.

 ### Packages